Neimat1/reactive-company/README.md

      * Remove Employee - DELETE

 ### To Run the project
+* Run Docker Engine
 * clone the repo
 * Once you are in the project repo
 * Open the terminal then write the commands
-  * There's an issue right now in service-two so skip this
   * cd .\rest-client\
   * ./mvnw compile quarkus:dev
-  * Open another terminal page to run service-one it's working fine
+  * Open another terminal page to run service-one
     * cd .\company\
     * ./mvnw compile quarkus:dev
 * Now you have